External Hard DrivesChoose a store to see products at your local Micro CenterAdvanced Filters

 External hard drives have all sorts of uses, so picking the correct external hard drive is essential.
 External hard drives are built with different purposes in mind.
-Some external hard drives are excellent backup utilities, while others are better for traveling.
-Some drives are designed with security in mind, while others are blazing fast for things like loading games and transferring large files quickly.
+Some external hard drives are excellent for permanent home or office backup utilities, while others are better for traveling.
+Some drives are designed to maximize security and include backup software, while others are blazing fast for things like loading games and transferring large files quickly.

 Portable Hard Drives

-Though all external hard drives can be considered portable hard drives, if you intend to travel with an external hard drive a lot, it is best to pick a portable hard drive built specifically for this purpose.
-An external solid state drive is an excellent portable choice since it has no moving parts.
-Other brands make ruggedized external hard drives designed to withstand being jostled around.
-These portable drives that use solid state drives are incredibly fast and have unrivaled transfer speeds.
-Ruggedized portable hard drives are best when you need a large amount of capacity.
+Though all external hard drives can be considered portable hard drives, if you intend to travel with an external hard drive frequently, it is best to pick a portable hard drive built specifically for this purpose.
+Although an external solid state drive is an excellent portable choice since it has no moving parts, many top HDD brands make ruggedized external hard drives designed to withstand being jostled around, often with features such as a rubber bumper for improved impact protection.
+Ruggedized portable external hard drives are best when you need a large amount of capacity.
 Though solid state drives do come in larger sizes, the mechanical spinning disk drives used in ruggedized drives are still the kings of storage capacity.

 External Hard Drives for Backup